top of page

 Described as an experiential pop-up, JAMNOLA celebrates Crescent City's vibrant art, music, food and cultural scenes through colorful interactive exhibits crafted by 20 local lead artists.

-Within the 12 rooms of the 5,400-square-foot space, you'll discover plenty of photo opportunities in the Mardi Gras-related areas like "The Beads Go On," "Umbrella Strut," and "Costume Closest."
+The 5,400-square-foot space has 12 rooms, and there are plenty of photo opportunities in Mardi Gras-related areas like "The Beads Go On," "Umbrella Strut," and "Costume Closest."

 Antoine's Restaurant